Church of Ireland: Ordination of women

 In recent decades, the church has ordained women to all offices.
 In 1984, the General Synod approved the ordination of women to the diaconate and, in 1987, the first woman, Katherine Poulton, was ordained as a deacon.
 In 1990, the church began ordaining women to the priesthood.
 The first two women ordained were Kathleen Margaret Brown and Irene Templeton.
 In 2013, the church appointed its first female bishop, Pat Storey.

 Same-sex unions and LGBT clergy

 The church has been divided over aspects of human sexuality.
 In 2002, the issue became pertinent as a rector provided a blessing for a lesbian couple.
 The denomination announced a period of discernment to allocate time to the perspectives within the discussion.
 In 2010, a congregation was recognised by the church for receiving an LGBTI award for offering services for LGBTI people.
 The Church of Ireland canon defines marriage as a union between one man and one woman, and does not perform same-sex marriages, but the church also supported the legal right of same-sex couples to register a civil marriage.
+Church of Ireland clergy are permitted to enter into same-sex civil partnerships as long as they are celibate and sexually abstinent.